2026-27 FAFSA Student Aid Index (SAI) Calculator

 FAFSA : a more limited accounting of income

 The FAFSA only takes income from certain lines of a parent’s personal tax return.
-The personal tax return for FAFSA purposes includes the 1040, Schedule 1, Schedule 3 and Schedule C. For a detailed look at which amounts are included, check out this resource from Federal Student Aid with screenshots from the 2023 tax return.
+The personal tax return for FAFSA purposes is the 1040 and includes Schedule 1, Schedule 3, and Schedule C. For a detailed look at which amounts are included, check out this resource from Federal Student Aid with screenshots from the 2023 tax return.
 Overall, this limits the total income included.

 CSS Profile : a broader accounting of income

 The CSS Profile uses this same income as a starting point but adds additional untaxed income.
+The CSS Profile requires parents to submit additional income documents beyond the 1040, including W-2s, 1099s, and all business tax returns.
 What is the untaxed income that the CSS Profile includes?
 They can vary depending on a parent’s sources of income and form of employment, e.g. working for an employer or self-employed.
 Here are the most common examples:

 • Pre-tax contributions to an employer retirement account, like a 401k, 403b, or pension.